 Why is this important?
 Over the past half-century, the population of grassland birds has declined drastically due to the widespread development of North America’s grasslands.
 To combat the negative effects of grassland degradations — and to keep grass on the landscape — Audubon has developed the Conservation Ranching Initiative.
 This market-based conservation approach offers incentives for good grassland stewardship through a certification label on beef and bison products.

-Learn more about Audobon’s Conservation Ranching Initiative here.
+Click the link to learn more about Audobon’s Conservation Ranching Initiative.

 Looking to keep your diet and meats as clean as possible?
 All our animals are either 100% grassfed or grazed according to their natural habits – no added grains or feedlots.
 And because we don’t add any ingredients to our meats during processing (except for a few spices in our sausages and hot dogs, and snack sticks), our meats are Certified Paleo.
 So, eat up!

 Learn more at the link to Certified Paleo.

 As we mentioned above, this list is not exhaustive.
 As we continue to grow, we will continue to invest in certifications and partners that match and help elevate our standards.
 Have questions about any of the above?
 Feel free to reach out to our founder directly at sean.m.lenihan@thehonestbison.